DSD-DBS/capella-collab-manager/CONTRIBUTING.md

    directory.
    Please copy the file `config_template.yaml` to `config.yaml` and adjust the values.

-   _Hint_: If you already have the k8d cluster running and the if you have the application deployed, then no configuration values need to be adjusted.
+   _Hint_: If you already have the k8d cluster running and if you have the application deployed, then no configuration values need to be adjusted.

    _Hint_: You can run `python -m capellacollab.config.diff` after each update to check if your config is up to date.